asteurer/lox/zig/README.md

 # Overview

-This is a work in progress
+This is a someday aspiration